Five Reasons You're Afraid to Quit Your Job (and What You Can Do About It)

-How do you know when it's time to quit your job?
 According to some career change experts, one way to find out if it's time to leave is to ask yourself "What am I learning?"
 If the answer to that questions doesn't fill you up with energy and hope for the future then that might be a sign that it's time to move on to a more exciting and rewarding job somewhere else.

-What should you do when you are afraid to quit your job?
 Look at your options closely.
 There really only are a few to choose from, but each one can take you in infinitely different directions!
 Your options are to:

 - Do nothing and keep your current job (and your gloomy mood).

 - Start looking for a new job and then quit your current job when you find a better one.